adith04/img_stitching/README.md

 # Computer Vision Image Stitching Full Simulation Setup

 Hello!
 The following is a full setup for an image stitching program for a drone in Gazebo.
-If you are not currently operating on Linux or have not setup Linux on a virtual machine, visit the following link to set this up: file:///C:/Users/adith/Downloads/Installing%20virtual%20box.pdf
+If you are not currently operating on Linux or have not setup Linux on a virtual machine, visit the following link to set this up: [Download the PDF file](https://github.com/adith04/stitching/raw/master/.pdf)

 ## Setting Up ArduPilot: